apache/beam/website/www/site/content/en/documentation/ml/orchestration.md

         │           └── train.py
         └── requirements.txt

 The full preprocessing component specification is shown in the folllowing illustration.
 The inputs are the path where the ingested dataset was saved by the ingest component and a path to a directory where the component can store artifacts.
-Additionally, some inputs specify how and where the Apache Beam pipeline should run.
-The specifications for the ingestion and train component are similar and can be found in the [ingestion component.yaml](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/ml-orchestration/kfp/components/ingestion/component.yaml) file and in the [train component.yaml](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/ml-orchestration/kfp/components/train/component.yaml) fil, respectively.
+Additionally, some inputs specify how and where the Apache Beam pipeline runs.
+The specifications for the ingestion and train components are similar and can be found in the [ingestion component.yaml](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/ml-orchestration/kfp/components/ingestion/component.yaml) file and in the [train component.yaml](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/ml-orchestration/kfp/components/train/component.yaml) fil, respectively.

 >Note: we are using the KFP v1 SDK, because v2 is still in [beta](https://www.kubeflow.org/docs/started/support/#application-status).
 The v2 SDK introduces some new options for specifying the component interface with more native support for input and output artifacts.
 To see how to migrate components from v1 to v2, consult the [KFP docs](https://www.kubeflow.org/docs/components/pipelines/sdk-v2/v2-component-io/).